avalon-lang/docs/source/algorithms/deutsch.rst

 There are lots of interesting questions we can ask about this function (yes, actually a lot).
-But here one we are going to try to solve: suppose we are given one of the four combinations randomly.
-Without being told which one and being allowed to look inside, we are asked if it is balanced or constant.
-This is called Deutsch's problem after David Deutsch who first proposed a quantum solution to this problem in 1985 (and mind you, his solution worked only half the time).
+But here is one we are going to try to solve: suppose we are given one of the four combinations randomly.
+Without being told which one or being allowed to look inside, we are asked if it is balanced or constant.
+This is called Deutsch's problem after David Deutsch who first proposed a quantum solution to this problem in 1985 (and mind you, his first solution worked only half the time).
 When we are given a function which implementation we don't know, we call it a black box or more formally an oracle.